S-Elephant/Diablo2ResurrectedGuide/README.md

 # General tips and info

 - The [Monarch](https://diablo.fandom.com/wiki/Monarch) is the lowest-strength shield capable of having 4 sockets.
+- To get a 1-3 socket shield go to Normal Act 2.
+Be alone in the act and check Fara's stock.
+Reroll it by leaving town or entering the sewers until you get the sockets you need (note that the items themselves won't reroll, only their stats, including sockets).
+A 3-socket shield usually appears within three minutes.
 - You can use multiple accounts simultaneously for trading, waypoints, rushing and for applying battle orders.
 See [here](#Run 2 (or more) Diablo II Resurrected instances simultaneously).
 - "Damage is transferred to mana" and Energy Shield interact as follows: only the damage that affects your health pool is converted to mana.
 - Max block cap is: 75% and scales with shield block chance, Dexterity and a few items/skills.